 2. The streets of America are not paved at all.

-3. They--the immigrants--were expected to pave the streets.
+3. You--the immigrants--are expected to pave the streets.

 Rosa and I spent half an hour in the genealogy research center.
 I found the records for Yehuda Tzvi Finkelstein, who, as I've noted earlier, arrived in 1906 with his daughter Reise, son-in-law Solomon Lasdon, and their seven children.
 I also found the manifest for my great grandfather, Rabbi Mendel Finkelstein.
-To my great surprise, he came alone, without his wife Taube Kagan Finkelstein and their children.
-He arrived on the ship "Moravia" out of Hamburg, at age 32 and headed for Cincinnati, where his brother Shimon was serving in his second American pulpit.
-I can only conjecture that Taube and their daughters must have come over shortly thereafter, as my grandfather, Joseph, was born in Springfield, Ohio in 1895.
+To my surprise, I learned that he came alone, without his wife Toba Nakka Kagan Finkelstein and their children.
+Mendel arrived on the ship Moravia out of Hamburg, at age 32, then headed for Cincinnati, where his brother Shimon was serving in his second American pulpit.
+I can only conjecture that Toba and their daughters must have come over shortly thereafter, as my grandfather, Joseph, was born in Springfield, Ohio in 1895.

 But something was lost, too.
 Can it be regained, in some form?
 I hope so.
-In that spirit, I will end this last American blog entry with a favorite poem by Michael Blumenthal:
+In that spirit, I will end this last American passage of our journey with a favorite poem by Michael Blumenthal:

 Letters Floating Around Ellis Island